-From epic adventures with Mario to catching some of your favourite Pokemon, we have got you covered in the best that is out there; even if we did have trouble narrowing this list down to just 21.
-It’s worth noting that if you did buy all these then you would likely need some extra memory – that’s where SD memory cards come in handy.
-And if you are on the move, you won’t get very far without a Switch power bank so make sure you have one of those.
+If you did buy all of these then you will likely need some extra memory as your storage space will run out quickly – that’s where SD memory cards come in handy.
+And if you are on the move, you won’t get very far without a Switch power bank, so make sure you have one of those.

-Here are what we think are some of the best games you can get for the Nintendo Switch.
+And so, without further chit-chat, here are some of the best games you can play right now on the Nintendo Switch.

 The Legend of Zelda: Breath of the Wild

-One of the original games to launch on the Switch is still considered to be one of the best.
+One of the first original games to launch on the Switch, this Zelda epic is still considered to be one of the best Switch titles.
 Taking the ever-popular Zelda series and transforming it into something far bigger than fans had seen previously, Breath of the Wild wowed gamers at launch for good reason.
-Described as “a masterclass in open-world design”, we certainly do not disagree.

 One of the biggest games on the Nintendo Switch in terms of popularity right now has to be Animal Crossing New Horizons.
-Arriving in March this year, the life simulation video game has players “explore the island in a nonlinear fashion, gathering and crafting items, catching insects and fish, and developing the island into a community of anthropomorphic animals.”
+Having arrived in March 2020 (perfectly timed to entertain the masses through lockdown), the life simulation video game has players exploring a cute island, gathering and crafting items, catching insects and fish, and developing a community of anthropomorphic animals.

 Mario Kart 8 Deluxe

-Ah Mario Kart – a series of games that has been hugely popular for years is still going strong with Mario Kart 8 Deluxe being one of the best to date.
-Often heralded as one of the best multiplayer games around, this one is no exception with an enormous amount of fun to be had getting behind the wheel with your favourite character.
+Who doesn’t love a bit of Mario Kart?
+This hugely popular franchise is still going strong with Mario Kart 8 Deluxe being one of its best entries to date.
+Often heralded as one of the best multiplayer games around, there’s an enormous amount of fun to be had by getting behind the wheel with your favourite character.

-An enhanced version of the game that was made for the Wii U, Mario Kart 8 Deluxe is the definitive way to play the game by quite some way with the Battle Mode, in particular, benefitting from the upgrade.
-Just as much fun as the series has always been, get ready to lose many hours if you pick this one up.
+An enhanced version of the game that was made for the Wii U, Mario Kart 8 Deluxe is the definitive way to play the game by quite some way.
+The Battle Mode, in particular, benefitted hugely from the upgrade.
+Get ready to lose many hours if you pick this one up.
 And yes, you can still throw banana peels at your opponents to send them hurtling off of the track.
 Gaming heaven.

 Pokemon Sword & Shield

-Pokemon is a franchise that shows no signs of slowing down, tapping into all corners of the entertainment market, from collector cards to one-time sensation, Pokemon Go.
+Pokemon is a franchise that shows no signs of slowing down, tapping into all corners of the entertainment market, from collector cards to the mobile sensation that is Pokemon Go.
 Bursting onto the Switch with essentially two versions of the same game, the aim of the game with Pokemon Sword & Shield is to “dethrone the Pokémon League Champion, Leon, in a tournament that various other Gym Leaders and rivals also take part in, whilst dealing with Team Yell and a nefarious conspiracy within the League.”

-Despite some fans of the franchise taking issue with some notable omissions in the game (where’s our Dragonite at?) the game still received extremely positive reviews and there is a wealth of new Pokemon for you to find and lead into battle.
-If you love Pokemon then buying Pokemon Sword & Shield should be a no-brainer – even if you can’t catch ’em all.
+Despite having received a few big updates since launch, you still can’t “catch ’em all” in these games, with some iconic critters sitting this one out.
+Nonetheless, the game still received extremely positive reviews and there is a wealth of new Pokemon for you to find and lead into battle.
+If you love Pokemon, then buying Pokemon Sword & Shield should be a no-brainer.

 Super Mario Odyssey

-If you were a fan of the Nintendo 64 classic then Mario Odyssey is a must buy as this feels like the sequel to that game and borrows a lot from what made that such a beloved Nintendo staple.
-Expanding on the concept and updating it with modern gameplay and graphics, Odyssey is simply a stunning game from start to finish and one that is almost impossible to put down.
-Mario has never looked or played better than on this endlessly replayable game and it truly is an essential purchase for owners of the Switch.
+If you’ve ever been a fan of the hat-wearing Italian, Mario Odyssey is a must buy.
+Expanding on the concept of Mario 64 and updating it with modern gameplay and graphics, Odyssey is simply a stunning game from start to finish and one that is almost impossible to put down.
+Mario has never looked or played better than he does here.
+It truly is an essential purchase for owners of the Switch.